 Charles Kirkpatrick, MD (UCHSC)

 University of Colorado Denver

-CK is an author of a reference cited in this monograph.
+CK is an author of a reference cited in this topic.
 CK has received speaker fees from Cention, Aventis Behring, and Bristol Myers Squibb.
 CK has received honorarium for speaking at the Aspen Allergy Conference, for the Colorado Allergy Society.
-CK ran the research program for a biotechnology company with an approximate budget of $3.5 million.
+CK ran the research programme for a biotechnology company with an approximate budget of $3.5 million.